Skip to content

 koryph drain --project myproject

-The engine checks for a drain request at every scheduling boundary (every wave in wave mode, every refill tick in rolling mode — see Dispatch mode above): once seen, no new bead is dispatched, but any agent already running is left completely alone to finish its current attempt.
+The engine checks for a drain request at every scheduling boundary (every wave in wave mode, every refill tick in rolling mode — see Dispatch mode above): once seen, no new agent is started, but any agent already running is left completely alone to finish its current attempt.
+"No new start" covers retries too, not only fresh pulls from bd ready: if a running agent dies while the drain is active, its phase is parked (blocked, "drain active") rather than requeued — re-dispatch it after the drain completes.
 The moment the last active slot lands, the run exits through the normal drained path with reason operator-drain (distinct from the ordinary drained reason, which means the frontier itself was empty) — even if more work is still ready, it is left for the next invocation.
 The request is one-shot: it consumes itself on that exit, so the next koryph run starts clean.
 Use --all to drain every registered project at once:

 koryph drain --all